 I started at Brightspot in February 2021.
 After graduating from college, I moved back to Arlington, Virginia, just when everything was crazy in the world because of the pandemic.
 When I began looking for jobs, I was looking for a role in sales—because I like talking to people!—and wanted to work for a company involved in media.
-I have passion for writing, so I thought the idea of working for a company that handles content would be perfect.
-When I did more research, I found out that Brightspot was a pretty innovative company right at the top of the market.
-And the rest is history, as they say.
+I have a passion for writing, so I thought the idea of working for a company that handles content would be perfect.
+When I did more research, I discovered that Brightspot was an innovative company at the top of the market.
+And the rest, as they say, is history.

 Can you tell me more about your role in Brightspot's sales department?
 What is a typical day like for you?

-We have a lot of people that want Brightspot because it's a such great product.
-My day consists of speaking to people that are facing challenges managing their content, their website, or any digital channel.
-Sometimes I am talking to people with whom we have ongoing conversations, who really considering purchasing our product and using Brightspot at their company.
-The other part of my day is spent finding people that might be interested in using our product.
+We have a lot of prospects that want Brightspot because it's a such great product.
+My day consists of speaking to people who are facing challenges managing their content, their website, or any digital channel.
+Sometimes I am talking to people with whom we have ongoing conversations, who are considering purchasing Brightspot.
+The other part of my day is spent finding potential customers who might be interested in using our product.
 Overall, there's a lot of conversation and exploration.
 There's a lot of searching—which in sales we refer to as prospecting.
 On top of those two things, I also spend time getting all of the resources together internally and talking to other teams to ensure that our customers get the best possible experience when first starting with our product.